newrelic-experimental/nr1-dashboard-history/README.md

 ## Usage Guide <a id="usage"></a>

-The app consists of three main components:
+The app consists of three main components - follow each link for more details:

 1. [Dashboard Listing](./docs/dashboard-listings.md)
 2. [Restore Workflow](./docs/restore-dashboard.md)